lostjared/MasterX_System/system/README.md

  Otherwise if Using a native Windows EXE with a pipe to WSL2 this step is unnecessary

-it will then  use the default software-based render driver for WSL2 on Ubutnu 24.04 LTS, amd Arch.
+it will then  use the default software-based render driver for WSL2 on Ubutnu 24.04 LTS, and Arch.
 On Arch you have to install and configure an X server.

 ## How to Compile